-So the study of history differs from the study of physical, chemical, biological nature.
+physical, chemical, bill biological nature.
 There is a difference in their objects, for the objects of physics, chemistry, biology are not in part constituted by acts of meaning.

-There is similarity inasmuch as both types of study consist in an ongoing process of cumulative discoveries, that is, of original insights, of original acts of understanding, where by "insight", "act of understanding" is meant a prepropositional, preverbal, preconceptual event, in the sense that propositions, words, concepts express the content of the event and so do not precede it but follow from it.
+There is amadifffenementable similarity inasmuch as both types of study consist in an on-going process of cumulative discoveries, that is, of original insights, of original acts of understanding, where by "insight," "act of understanding" is meant a prepropositional, preverbal, preconceptual event, in the sense that propositions, words, concepts express the content of the event and so to do not precede it but follow from it.
 There is, however, a difference in the expression of the respective sets of discoveries.
 The discoveries of physics, chemistry, biology are expressed in universal systems and are refuted if they are found to be incompatible with a relevant particular instance.
-But the discoveries of the historian are expressed in narratives and descriptions that regard particular persons, places, and times.
-They have no claim to universality: they could, of course, be relevant to the understanding of other persons, places, times; but whether in fact they are relevant, and just how relevant they are, can be settled only by a historical investigation of the other persons, places, and times.
-Finally, because they have no claim to universality, the discoveries of the historians are not verifiable in the fashion proper to the natural sciences; in history verification is parallel to the procedures by which an interpretation is judged correct.
+But the discoveries of the historian and descriptions expressed are -outros in narratives that regard particular persons, places, and times.
+They have no claim to universality: they could, of course, be relevant to the attr understanding of other persons, places, times; but whether in fact they and just how relevant they are, are relevant can be settled only by a historical investigation of the other persons, places, and times.
+Finally, because they have no claim to universality, the discoveries of the hs historian are not verifiable in the fashion proper to the natural sciences; in history verification is parallel to the procedures by which an interpretation is judged correct.

 Let us now turn to such human sciences as psychology and sociology.
 Two cases arise.
 These sciences may be modelled on the procedures of the natural sciences.
 In so far as this approach is carried out rigorously, meaning in human speech and action is ignored, and the science regards only the unconscious side of human process.
-In this case the relations between history and human science are much the same as the relations between history and natural science.
-However, there is much psychology and sociology that does recognize meaning as a constitutive and normally controlling element in human action.
+In this case the relations between history and human science are much the same as the relations between history and natural science. and sociology However, there is much psychology, that does recognize and normally controlling meaning as a constitutive element in human action.
 To their study the historian leaves all that is the repetition of routine in human speech and action and all that is universal in the genesis, development, breakdown of routines.
 Moreover, the more psychology and sociology the historian knows, the more he will increase his interpretative powers.
 Conversely, the greater the achievements of historians, the broader will be the field of evidence on human speech and action that has been opened up for psychological and sociological investigation.